 This the most popular out of all of our Costa Rica family itineraries.
 It’s a great introductory trip to Costa Rica and will keep families of all ages/travel experience entertained and engaged.
 You will visit the cloud forest, rainforest, jungle, and beaches!
 You will also see volcanoes, experience the mountains and soak in natural geothermal hot springs before relaxing on the beach while monkeys swing in the vines and snack on mangoes overhead.
 Pura Vida!

 Arenal -> Pacific Coast (Manuel Antonio, Playa Hermosa or Samara)

-This trip is great for families that want to see both the mountainous rainforest and the beach without the extensive travel time.
-There is some extra time at the beach built in for those who seek it at the end of their travels.
-In this trip, you will visit the beautiful area of Arenal to see the amazing volcano before heading west to the Pacific Coast for some rest and relaxation on the beach.
+This trip is great for families who want to see both the mountainous rainforest and the beach without extensive travel time.
+There will be extra time at the beach built-in for those who seek it at the end of their travels.
+On this trip, you will visit the beautiful area of Arenal and see the amazing volcano before heading west to the Pacific Coast for some rest and relaxation on the beach.
 This family itinerary allows for both light and high adventure activities.
 There is always a great deal of wildlife seen on this trip and the final beach location is up to you to choose.

 Central Highlands -> Arenal -> Manuel Antonio, Playa Hermosa or Samara

 This trip works extremely well for families with younger children.
 It’s also great for families with students who are interested in learning more about the natural sciences and biology of the rainforest.
 There are some wonderful light adventures included on this trip.
 You’ll have the opportunity to explore various national parks with knowledgeable naturalists and local guides.
 Choose from various different beach locations and try your hand at surfing or deep-sea fishing!

 Common Questions from Parents Traveling with Kids to Costa Rica